emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    optional for compliant implementations is to be defined by Standards Track document(s) and not in this document.

-   Section 3 elaborates on a set of general needs for Energy Management.
-   Requirements for an Energy Management standard are specified in Sections 4 through 8.

-   Sections 4 through 6 contain conventional requirements specifying information on entities and control functions.

-   Sections 7 and 8 contain requirements specific to Energy Management.
-   Due to the nature of power supply, some monitoring and control functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree.

 ## Conventional Requirements for Energy Efficiency Management

    The specification of requirements for an Energy Efficiency Management standard